CCorfield/Torch-parallel-nccl-MPS-Example/README.md

 You may want to log in from a remote shell before stopping X.

-Set the GPUs to exclusive compute mode.
-You may need to be root to do this:
+Set the GPUs to exclusive compute mode:

 	$> sudo nvidia-smi -i <dev#> -c EXCLUSIVE_PROCESS

-	The reason for this is that a process called `mps-server` will be the middleman brokering all computing requests into the GPU and only mps-server at a time can serve in this capacity for a given GPU.
+The reason for this is that a process called `mps-server` will be the middleman brokering all computing requests into the GPU and only one mps-server at a time can serve in this capacity for a given GPU.

 Now specify which GPUs are going to be part of the multi-process ensemble.
-In general you can partition your GPUs into disjoint groups, where each group can run a multi-process training ensemble.
+In general you can partition your GPUs into disjoint groups, where each group can host a multi-process ensemble.
 To set up a group, do the following as root:

 	$> export CUDA_VISIBLE_DEVICES=<dev#1>,<dev#2>,...

 	$> nvidia-cuda-mps-control -d

-This will launch a control daemon that will oversee the group of GPUs specified with `EXCLUSIVE_PROCESS`.
+This will launch a control daemon that will oversee the group of GPUs specified with `CUDA_VISIBLE_DEVICES`.
 The daemon launches and terminates instances of `mps-server` to broker computing requests to the GPUs within the ensemble.
-Since the GPUs are running in “exclusive compute mode”, you will only see one process running on them when you run `nvidia-smi`.
-Note that only one user at a time has access to the group of GPUs, later users will block until the first user has finished.
+Since the GPUs are running in “exclusive compute mode”, you will only see one process running on them when you run `nvidia-smi`, and that process is `nvidia-cuda-mps-server`.
+Since only one user at a time has access to the group of GPUs, later users will block until the first user's processes have finished, which point the MPS daemon will shut down the first user's instance of `mps-server` and start up an instance of `mps-server` for the second user.

 Once you have set up MPS and started the mps daemon (`nvidia-cuda-mps-control`) on a group of GPUs, you can run your Torch scripts on that group.
 However, you first need to set a couple of environment variables so that the CUDA libraries can find the instance of the mps daemon that is managing the GPUs you want to run on.
 You will need set the following environment variables: